AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 	// Zooms series by defined points count xZoom.setToPointsCount(5);

+	// get the limits ratio
-	// prevent the scrolling while the button is not released yet chart.title("The chart shows the part from " + xZoom.getStartRatio() + " and ends at " + xZoom.getEndRatio());
+    chart.title("The chart shows the part from " + xZoom.getStartRatio() + " and ends at " + xZoom.getEndRatio());
 ```